athombv/com.fibaro-example/README.md

 ## What does this app do?

-The Fibaro app connects to Fibaro devices using the Z-Wave protocol.
-Devices are paired by putting them in pairing mode, if the device is in range, Homey will receive these pairing commands and add the device.
-Using command classes, Homey can send and receive data from Fibaro Devices, this is handled through the ZwaveDriver library.
+The Fibaro app uses the [ZwaveDriver](https://athombv.github.io/node-homey-zwavedriver/) library to connect with Fibaro devices using the Z-Wave protocol.
 Read more about Z-Wave development at https://apps.developer.homey.app/wireless/z-wave.